wjakob/nanobind/README.md

 - **Shared pointers and holders**. _nanobind_ removes the concept of a _holder type_, which caused inefficiencies and introduced complexity in _pybind11_.
   This has implications on object ownership, shared ownership, and interactions with C++ shared/unique pointers.

-Please see the following [separate document](docs/ownership.md) for the nitty-gritty details.
+  Please see the following [separate page](docs/ownership.md) for the nitty-gritty details on shared and unique pointers.
+Classes with _intrusive_ reference counting also continue to be supported, please see the [linked page](docs/intrusive.md) for details.

   The gist is that use of shared/unique pointers requires one or both of the following optional header files: